SidneyFC17/fieloelr/doc/UC-ELR-0007-Create Module Response.md

    3. The system displays an error message
    4. End of flow

-##### 8. The related course subscription mode is manual and the course status does not exist (step 10 of basic flow)
+##### 8. The related course subscription mode is manual and the related course status does not exist (step 10 of basic flow)
    1. The system verifies that the related course subscription mode is manual and the related course status does not exists
    2. The system does not create the module response
    3. The system displays an error message
    4. End of flow

-##### 9. The related course subscription mode is automatic and the course status already exists (step 10 of basic flow)
+##### 9. The related course subscription mode is automatic and the related course status already exists (step 10 of basic flow)
    1. The system verifies that the related course subscription mode is automatic and the related course status already exists
    2. Back to step 11 of basic flow

 ##### 10. The related course subscription mode is automatic and the course status does not exist (step 10 of basic flow)
    1. The system verifies that the related course subscription mode is automatic and the related course status does not exists
-   2. The system automatically creates the course status
+   2. The system automatically creates the related course status
    3. Back to step 11 of basic flow

 ##### 11. The administrator sets the “IsApproved” field to “true” (step 12 of basic flow)